wanguya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1-who_am_i plints out the effective user name
+2-groups prints all the groups of the current user